-Before joining REX, Alysen worked for several world-renowned architectural firms on a wide range of architectural projects.
-At BIG (Bjarke Ingels Group) in Copenhagen, Denmark, she worked on the House of Culture & Movement in Fredricksberg, Denmark, and TEK, a mixed-use proposal which includes retail, hotel, and exhibition space in Taipei, Taiwan.
-While with Zago Architecture, she worked on the proposed development of a multi-unit social housing complex as part of Foreclosed: Rehousing the American Dream, a MoMA commissioned project to explore new architectural possibilities for cities and suburbs in the aftermath of the 2008 foreclosure crisis.
+Prior to joining REX in 2012, Alysen worked on a wide range of architectural projects with several world-renowned architectural firms.
+At Bjarke Ingels Group (BIG) in Copenhagen, Denmark, she worked on the House of Culture & Movement in Frederiksberg, Denmark, and TEK, a mixed-use proposal including retail, hotel, and exhibition space in Taipei, Taiwan.
+While with Zago Architecture in Los Angeles, she worked on the proposed development of a multi-unit social housing complex as part of Foreclosed: Rehousing the American Dream, a MoMA-commissioned project to explore new architectural possibilities for cities and suburbs in the aftermath of the 2008 foreclosure crisis.

 Alysen currently sits on the Industry Advisory Group of the U.S. Department of State Bureau of Overseas Building Operations.
 She holds a Master of Architecture from the University of Illinois at Chicago, as well as a Bachelor of Arts in Art and Design, with honors, and a Bachelor of Arts in Journalism, both from the University of Iowa.